rehansheta/T-Salloc/README.md

 # TSRA/

 1. constants.py -- contains all the constant variables
-2. inputReader.py -- reads the input files and generates request files required to run the simulation with
+2. inputReader.py -- reads the input files and generates request files required to run the simulation
 3. experiment.py -- main file that runs the experiments
 4. resourceAllocator.py -- resource allocator class
 5. scheduler.py -- scheduler class
 6. epsGenerator.sh -- generates graphs in eps format using gnuplot and puts them inside output folder
-7. outputRemover.sh -- removes all outputs if needed.
+7. outputRemover.sh -- removes all outputs if needed

 # Run